anu1097/raspi-docker-setup/home-server/Readme.md

 Contents -

 1. Ombi - For exposing functionality to get requests
+2. Jackett - For Indexers
-2. Radarr - For Movies
+3. Radarr - For Movies
-3. Sonarr - For TV
+4. Sonarr - For TV
 5. Lidarr - For Music
 6. Transmission - Torrent Client
 7. Jellyfin - For Media Server